pmijar/DefectDetection/README.md

 ![Training Loss](images/TrainingModels_Loss.png)

 #### Fine-tuning
-Applied the fine-tuning to improve the model's performance further.
-Fine-tuning consists of:
+Further applied the fine-tuning to improve the model's performance.
+Fine-tuning consisted of:
  * Unfreezing the deep learning models from layer = 50
  * Adjusting the learning rate = 0.0001
  * Early stopping